Sales Leaders’ Guide to Developing an Awesome Sales Management Team

-I strongly believe that your first dollar spent should be on sales management training.
-Investing in developing an awesome sales management team has a multiplying effect, as one sales manager is responsible for the performance of 8-12 sales people.
+I strongly believe that your first dollar spent should be in sales management training.
+Investing in developing an awesome sales management team has a multiplying effect, as one sales manager is responsible for the performance of 8-12salespeoplee.
 An awesome sales management team has a dramatic impact on sales training, use of sales automation and support materials.

-Great sales managers can provide ongoing coaching post sales training to ensure that skills learned in training are refined and perfected.
-When it comes to the success of a CRM implementation, your front-line sales managers are critical ensuring usage and compliance.
+Great sales managers can provide ongoing coaching post-sales training to ensure that skills learned in training are refined and perfected.
+When it comes to the success of a CRM implementation, your front-line sales managers are critical in ensuring usage and compliance.
 The same goes for the use of sales support materials.

 Why invest in your sales management team

 According to The STAR Sales Manager Development Report, only 50% of sales managers are receiving ongoing development in core job skills.
 When I look at the data regarding the performance that highly effective sales managers produce, it becomes evident where I would invest my first dollar.

 - Great sales coaches deliver 19% more sales than their less effective colleagues1

 - Great sales managers deliver $3.5 M more sales per year2